ThirdAILabs/Universe/README.md

 tests, you can also pass a regular expression to filter tests (or provide an explicit test name):
 `$ bin/python-test.sh -R <test filter expression>`.
-You can also filter to unit, integration, or benchmarking tests by e.g. running `$ bin/python-test.sh -m unit`.
+You can also filter to unit or release tests by running `$ bin/python-test.sh -m unit`.
 Note you can actually pass any arguments you would pass to pytest to this script and it will forward them, see https://docs.pytest.org/en/6.2.x/usage.html.
 You can also directly run tests using pytest, but this script also ensures that the thirdai so file is on your path.
-3. Run `$ bin/cpp-format.sh` from anywhere to format all C++ code.
+1. Run `$ bin/cpp-format.sh` from anywhere to format all C++ code.
-4. Run `$ bin/python-format.sh` from anywhere to format all Python code.
+2. Run `$ bin/python-format.sh` from anywhere to format all Python code.
-4. Run `$ bin/lint.py` from anywhere to run linting on all code (primarily these are clang-tidy checks).
+3. Run `$ bin/lint.py` from anywhere to run linting on all code (primarily these are clang-tidy checks).
-5. Run `$ bin/generate_compile_commands.sh` from anywhere to generate the compile commands database (you shouldn't often need to do this manually, but try it if your intellisense is acting strangely).
+1. Run `$ bin/generate_compile_commands.sh` from anywhere to generate the compile commands database (you shouldn't often need to do this manually, but try it if your intellisense is acting strangely).